 Each calendar year, Medicare allows us to make changes to the plans that we offer.
 This means we can change the costs and benefits of our plan after December 31, 2023.
-We can also choose to stop offering the plan in your service area, after December 31, 2023.
+We can also choose to stop offering the plan, or to offer it in a different service area, after December 31, 2023.